jshttp/compressible/README.md

 ### compressible.regexp

-The regular expression that checks the `mime`.
+The regular expression that checks the `Content-Type`.
-However, you should use the `compressible` instead of this regular expression in the event that we add non-regexp checks.
+However, you should use `compressible(type)` instead of this regular expression due to additional non-regex checks.

 ## License